Nottingham-CTU/Extra-Calculation-Functions/README.md

 used.

 ### Record filter logic
 Criteria to filter the records.
-The filter logic should be specific enough to return only a single record.
-If multiple records are returned, there is the possibility of an erroneous or inconsistent result from the lookup.
 Any `?` characters in the filter logic act as placeholders and will be replaced by the values specified as parameters in the *datalookup* function.

 The number of placeholders in the filter logic and the number of placeholder values supplied in the *datalookup* function should be equal.
 If there are more placeholders in the logic, the remaining